DHTMLX/gantt-docs/data/desktop/task_properties.md

 		<tr>
 			<td><b>target</b></td>
             <td><i>string</i></td>
 			<td>The id of the target task.
-The property displays the same value as the <i>$drop_target</i> property but requires the Data Processor to be added.
-The property is added to the task object after the task is updated and data is sent to the sever. </td>
+The property displays the same value as the <b>$drop_target</b> property. <br>The property is added to the task object only if Data Processor is enabled, after the task is updated and data is sent to the sever. </td>
 		</tr>
 		<tr>
 			<td><b>text</b></td>
             <td><i>string | number | array</i></td>
 			<td>The name of the task.
-If necessary you may use any other name for this property.</td>
+If necessary you may use any other name for this property.<br>By default, Gantt displays an empty text.</td>
 		</tr>
 		<tr>
 			<td><b>textColor</b></td>